bodywork-ml/bodywork-core/docs/cli_reference.md

 # CLI Reference

-Bodywork is distributed as a Python 3 package that exposes a CLI for interacting with your k8s cluster, to deploy Bodywork-compatible ML projects directly from remotely hosted Git repositories (e.g. GitHub).
+Bodywork is distributed as a Python 3 package that exposes a CLI for interacting with your k8s cluster.
+Using the Bodywork CLI you can deploy Bodywork-compatible ML projects packaged as Git repositories (e.g. on GitHub).
 This page is a reference for all Bodywork CLI commands.

 ## Get Version